ddmitov/epigraphista/README.md

 ## Translations

-Bulgarian version is currently the default one.
+Bulgarian translation is currently the default one.
-To use the English version open ```resources/app/index.html``` and change:
+To use the English translation open ```resources/app/index.html``` and change:

 ```html
 <script src="epigraphista/translations/bulgarian.js" charset="utf-8"></script>